 Prince George's County remains committed to providing safe communities for citizens, residents and visitors.
-The FY 2022 budget continues to support various crime prevention reduction initiatives, technology to improve responsiveness and safety and recruit classes to maintain our sworn ranks.
-The FY 2022 approved budget funding totals \$747.0 million, a decrease of \$20.2 million, or -2.6%, under the FY 2021 budget.
-Funding to the Police Department supports three new positions, a Director of Race & Equity to support outreach and two Psychologists to provide mental health services to officers.
+The FY 2023 budget continues to support various crime prevention reduction initiatives, technology to improve responsiveness and safety and recruit classes to maintain our sworn ranks.
+The FY 2023 approved budget funding totals \$826.8 million, an increase of \$79.8 million, or 10.7%, over the FY 2022 budget.

-The approved FY 2022 budget for the Fire/EMS Department includes one class (totaling 27) funded through the Staffing for Adequate Fire and Emergency Response (SAFER) grant.
-Funding also supports the conversion of 27 SAFER firefighters into the General Fund budget.
-Additional investments include support for Volunteer Fire Companies insurance coverage for fire apparatus, funding for career uniforms, and advanced life support (ALS) equipment replacement.
+The approved FY 2023 budget for the Fire/EMS Department includes three recruitment classes totaling 125 new recruits, including 50 from the SAFER Federal Grant program.
+Additional investments include support for Volunteer Fire Companies, insurance coverage for fire apparatus, funding for career uniforms, and advanced life support (ALS) equipment replacement.
+Funding increases for overtime to cover mandatory shift requirements for sworn personnel.

 The Office of Homeland Security receives funding to support the implementation of preparedness, mitigation, response and recovery efforts through increased staffing and emergency management accreditation for the new Continuity of Operations Plans as recommended by the Prince George's Forward Task Force.
+Additional resources are included in the budget for replacement of the computer aided dispatch equipment for the 9-1-1 public safety communications center, retention pay for the call takers and dispatchers as well as funding for the purchase of additional body cameras for public safety personnel.

+The approved budget for the Police Department includes funding for five new positions; one Deputy Director, two Chemists and two Crime Scene Investigators; also included are two recruitment classes totaling 100 new recruits, signing bonuses for new recruits as well as funding for new license plate readers and other equipment to support crime fighting efforts.

-The Department of Corrections' approved budget funds one recruitment class of 20 new officers to the department and supports inmate food, transportation and medical service contracts.
-There is additional funding allocated for reentry services and behavioral health services for inmates.
+The Department of Corrections' approved budget funds two recruitment classes for a total of 30 new officers to the department as well as signing bonuses for new recruits.
+Resources are allocated to support inmate food, transportation and medical service contracts.
+Also, funding is provided for reentry services and behavioral health services for inmates.